ezzing/3DLayout-documentation/README.md

     {
         id: the building id,
         name: the building name,
-        number of modules: total of modules in the building
+        modules: total of modules in the building
         areas: an array of areas in the building
     }